Nick-Damico/Auction-Calendar/README.md

 ## Usage

-Download or Fork this repo. `cd` into this projects directory and excute the terminal command `shotgun` or `rackup config.ru`.
+Download or Fork this repository `cd` into the projects directory and excute the terminal command `bundle install` then followed by the command `shotgun` or `rackup config.ru`.

 ## TODO: